djipco/webmidi/website/api/classes/Input.md

 ### `.hasForwarder(...)` {#hasForwarder}

-Checks whether the specified forwarded has already been attached to this input.
+Checks whether the specified [`Forwarder`](Forwarder) object has already been attached to this input.

   **Parameters**